souvikrajsingh/Personal-Website/README.md

  **New Projects:** I'll be adding new projects to showcase my latest work and skills.

 - **Design Enhancements:** The portfolio's look and feel will be further refined for a seamless user experience.
-- **Active Navigation Bar:** The Navigation is still work in progress, will add functionality as time goes.
+- ✅**Active Navigation Bar:** The Navigation is still work in progress, will add functionality as time goes.
 - **Skills Section:** I'm planning to add a skill section to share my skills, that i have learned so far.
-- **Blog Section:** I'm planning to add a blog section to share my insights and experiences in the tech world.
+- ✅**Blog Section:** I'm planning to add a blog section to share my insights and experiences in the tech world.
 - **Light and Dark Mode:** I'm planning to add light and dark mode because who doesn't love dark mode.
 - **Modal and Image Slider:** I'm planning to add a skill section to share my skills, that i have learned so far.
-- **Contact Form:** Soon, you'll be able to contact me directly through the portfolio.
+- ✅**Contact Form:** Soon, you'll be able to contact me directly through the portfolio.
-- **Footer Section:** I'm planning to add a Footer section to share my Social Media Links, Contact Information, again a Link to my Resume, Back to Top and much more.
+- ✅**Footer Section:** I'm planning to add a Footer section to share my Social Media Links, Contact Information, again a Link to my Resume, Back to Top and much more.
 - **Making the Website Responsive:** Working on making it more responsive.

 ## Contributions